playframework/play-json/RELEASING.md

 # Releasing

 This is released from the `master` branch from `2.9.0` forward.
-Unless and older version needs patching, when it is release from the `2.8.x` branch.
-If there is no branch for the release that needs patching, create it from the tag.
+Unless an older version needs patching, then it must be released from the maintenance branch, for instance `2.8.x` branch.
+If there is no maintenance branch for the release that needs patching, create it from the tag.

 ## Cutting the release